-Karrasburg Museum Coswig - small, but in a place steeped in history, rich in information about the city and the region, full of ideas and suitable for large and small visitors.
-In 1996 the museum was reopened in the villa known as "Karrasburg".
-The house got its name from a moated castle that stood on this spot in the 15th century and was inhabited by the Karrace family.
-Since then, the small museum has been showing interesting facts about the city and region, whether the first Saxon automobile, one of the most beautiful still preserved Saxon village churches or interesting facts about the Elbe can be discovered here on site.
-In addition, four changing exhibitions on a wide variety of topics are presented annually.
-The Karrasburg includes both large and small visitors in all exhibitions.
+Karrasburg Museum Coswig - small, but in a place steeped in history, rich in information about the city and region, full of ideas and suitable for visitors of all ages.
+In 1996 the museum reopened in the mansion known as "Karrasburg".
+The house received its name from a moated castle that stood on this site in the 15th century and was inhabited by the knights of the Karrasse.
+Since then, the small museum has shown things worth knowing about the city and region, whether the first Saxon automobile, one of the most beautiful surviving Saxon village churches or things worth knowing about the Elbe can be discovered here on site.
+Four temporary exhibitions on a wide variety of topics are also presented every year.
+In all exhibitions, the Karrasburg draws in both young and old visitors alike.
 In addition to interesting exhibits, there are often stations for discovery, research, puzzles, games and lingering.

 Tue and Thu: 12 noon to 6 pm

 as well as upon agreement

 Adults: 2 Euro

 family ticket (2 adults and up to 4 children): 5 Euro

 groups (min.
 10 persons): 1 Euro per person

 Guided tours (only after advance reservation): 15 Euro per group (regular fees not included)

 Instruction on selected themes, tailored to school curricula (information at website)